Advances in cognitive computing are challenging the traditional logic of devolution, marketisation and privatisation

 The implications of all this for policymakers are many and varied.
 I'll focus on just three.

 Secondly, the emphasis on data and outcomes in public services gains a new resonance.
 Data is the fuel upon which advanced analytics depends and higher quality, richer datasets lead to deeper insights and better decisions.
-We are no longer limited by the data-absorption capacity of humans or indeed the need for data
+We are no longer limited by the data-absorption capacity of humans or indeed the need for data to be presented in a structured manner

 Policymakers should therefore redouble their efforts to ensure that as much information as possible about the inputs, activities and outcomes of public services is collected and shared in a way that unleashes innovation and service improvement.